SeeSharpSi/obs_pixie_8/study-night_11-12-2023.md

 * v.
 4 ==seven== days
 * Through the spirit they urges him not to go (_Acts 20:22_), but the spirit told Paul to go
 	* Mitch: prepared him for Jerusalem
-	* John: delayed him for a reason (we don't know the reasons)
+	* Joseph: delayed him for a reason (we don't know the reasons)
 	* Benson's commentary: "the spirit" means the spirit of prophecy; they foresaw what would happen to Paul
 *